Architecture of Fez: Madrasas

 The madrasa was an institution which originated in northeastern Iran by the early 11th century and was progressively adopted further west.
 These establishments provided higher education and served to train Islamic scholars, particularly in Islamic law and jurisprudence (fiqh).
 The madrasa in the Sunni world was generally antithetical to more "heterodox" religious doctrines, including the doctrine espoused by the Almohad dynasty.
 As such, it only came to flourish in Morocco in the late 13th century, under the Marinid dynasty which succeeded the Almohads.
 To the Marinids, madrasas also played a part in bolstering the political legitimacy of their dynasty.
 They used this patronage to encourage the loyalty of the country's influential but independent religious elites and also to portray themselves to the general population as protectors and promoters of orthodox Sunni Islam.
 Finally, madrasas also played an important role in training the scholars and elites who operated the state bureaucracy.
 Fez has traditionally retained an influential position as a religious capital in the region, exemplified by the famous University of al-Qarawiyyin.
 Madrasas played a supporting role to this major institution, in part because, unlike the mosque, they provided accommodations for students who came from outside the city.

 Madrasas were generally centered around a main courtyard with a central fountain, off which other rooms could be accessed.
 Student living quarters were typically distributed on an upper floor around the courtyard.
 Many madrasas also included a prayer hall with a mihrab.
 In the Marinid era, madrasas also evolved to be lavishly decorated.
 However, the madrasas were also teaching institutions in their own right and offered their own courses, with some Islamic scholars making their reputation by teaching at certain madrasas.

 The first formal madrasa was the Saffarin Madrasa in Fes el Bali by Sultan Abu Yusuf in 1271.
-Sultan Abu al-Hassan was the most prolific patron of madrasa construction, completing the Al-Attarine, Mesbahiyya and Sahrij Madrasa in Fez alone, and several other madrasas as well in other cities such as Salé and Meknes.
+Sultan Abu al-Hasan was the most prolific patron of madrasa construction, completing the Al-Attarine, Mesbahiyya and Sahrij Madrasa in Fez alone, and several other madrasas as well in other cities such as Salé and Meknes.
 His son Abu Inan Faris built the famed Bou Inania Madrasa, and by the time of his death, every major city in the Marinid Empire had at least one madrasa.
 The largest madrasa in the heart of the medina is the Cherratine Madrasa commissioned by the Alawi sultan Al-Rashid in 1670.